lukasjoc/fromthetransistor/README.md

 - Coding a bootrom(Assembler, 40) -- This allows code download into RAM over the serial port, and is baked into the FPGA image.
 Cute test programs run on this.

 #### Section 4: Compiler: A “high” level language -- 3 weeks
-- Building a C compiler(Haskell, 2000) -- A bit more interesting, cover the basics of compiler design.
+- Building a C compiler(Go, 2000) -- A bit more interesting, cover the basics of compiler design.
 Write in haskell.
 Write a parser.
 Break this into subchapters.
 Outputs ARM assembly.
 - Building a linker(Python, 300) -- If you are clever, this should take a day.
 Output elf files.
 Use for testing with QEMU, semihosting.
 - libc + malloc(C, 500) -- The gateway to more complicated programs. libc is only half here, things like memcpy and memset and printf, but no syscall wrappers.
 - Building an ethernet controller(Verilog, 200) -- Talk to a real PHY, consider carefully MMIO design.